Round Mountain

 • The ultimate fate of Skyuka is a mystery.
 A stream at the base of Tryon Mountain is named for him (you crossed it in Lynn if you came from Columbus).
 One story holds that he was captured later in the war by Loyalists and Cherokees, and hung from a tree along the stream.
 Others say he survived the war and lived there with American settlers.
 By 1780 Howard was serving as a captain in a South Carolina militia unit.
 A descendant reports that he fought several more times, settled on the Tyger River in the Greenville region after the war, and died in 1832.[3]

 • The tallest mountaintop to the north of I-26 between Columbus and Round Mountain is now called Tryon Peak.
 In 1767, Royal Gov. William Tryon met in western South Carolina with Cherokee leaders and their British agent.
 They discussed colonists who were violating King George III’s proclamation declaring the mountains off limits beyond the Eastern Continental Divide.
 Part of the problem was that the border was not clearly marked.
 The group agreed on a line that now is the border between the S.C. counties of Greenville and Spartanburg and continued straight up to a tree on that peak.
 “In marking this line, a corridor fifty feet wide on each side of a line of marked trees was cleared or blazed.”[4]
-If you came from the the direction of Columbus, you crossed the line!
+If you came from the direction of Columbus, you crossed the line!

 More Information